ElegantEngineeringTech/laravel-media/README.md

     For exemple: A 720p version of a larger 1440p video, a webp conversion or a png image, ...
 Are media conversion.
     A Media conversion can have media conversions too!

+## Usage

-## Preparing your models
+### Preparing your models

-This package is designed to associate media to a model but can also be used without model association.
+This package is designed to associate media with a model but can also be used without any model association.

-### Registering your media collections
+#### Registering your media collections

 First you need to add the `HasMedia` trait and the `InteractWithMedia` interface to your Model: